Google on Monday launched a Tel Aviv-based workshop center, at a press

 experts and infrastructure.

-On Monday, Yossi Matias, Managing Director of
+On Monday, Yossi Matias, managing director of

-In his remarks, Netanyahu spoke of
+was heavy on terms like “innovation,” and in his remarks, Netanyahu spoke of the

-and knowledge and curiosity will be victorious.”
+knowledge and curiosity will be victorious.”